Model (art): In popular media

 After becoming a celebrity in the early 1910s by posing nude for many of the notable public sculptures in the United States, Audrey Munson appeared in four films in which she portrayed a model, appearing fully nude in some, partially nude in others.
-In her first film "Inspiration" (1915), Munson's role was that of a muse for a young artist who later married her.
+In her first film Inspiration (1915), Munson's role was that of a muse for a young artist who later married her.
 The lack of sexual impropriety established a precedent for the National Board of Censorship to allow or reject nudity in later films.
-Munson's second film "Purity" proves more difficult for the censors, containing a more complex allegory.
+Munson's second film Purity (1916) proves more difficult for the censors, containing a more complex allegory.
 Munson's plays a woman who agrees, after initial refusal, to pose nude for an artist in order to pay for a poet's work to be published in order for them to marry.
-The moral ambiguity of the nude scenes resulted in sharp difference of opinion between members of rewiewing audiences.
+The moral ambiguity of the nude scenes resulted in sharp difference of opinion between members of reviewing audiences.
 The result was that by 1917 the renamed National Board of Review would no longer pass films that included female nudity.
 This certification was not binding, allowing films to be shown in some jurisdictions, but not others.

-Inspiration (1915), was the first of four films featuring Audrey Munson as a nude model.
+Inspiration (1915) was the first of four films featuring Audrey Munson as a nude model.

 Recent films have continued the portrayal of models as muses.
-In The Artist and the Model (2012) set during WWII, an elderly sculptor is prompted to resume working by the arrival of a beautiful Spanish refugee who is willing to pose.
+In The Artist and the Model (2012), set during World War II, an elderly sculptor is prompted to resume working by the arrival of a beautiful Spanish refugee who is willing to pose.
 In La Belle Noiseuse (1991) an aging artist is coaxed out of retirement by an aspiring young artist's suggestion that his girlfriend pose nude for a new painting.
 In the film Camille Claudel (1988); Gérard Depardieu as Auguste Rodin interacts sexually with the nude models in his studio accompanied by Isabelle Adjani as Camille Claudel when she was Rodin's assistant.
 The story of the sinking of the Titanic is changed from one of pure tragedy to one of female liberation in the 1997 film by James Cameron by focusing on two fictional characters, a young impoverished artist (Jack) who wins his passage in a card game and meets a young woman (Rose) being forced by her mother to marry a rich man that she dislikes.
 The act that confirms Rose's decision to free herself is posing nude for Jack, which is soon followed by sex.